 Dr. Robert Williams has had an extraordinary research and teaching career at Colorado State University.
-To honor his work and continue his research legacy, the College of Natural Sciences seeks to establish the Dr. Robert Williams Endowed Chair in Chemistry.
+To honor his work and continue his research legacy, the College of Natural Sciences seeks to establish the Dr. Robert Williams Professorship in Organic Chemistry.

 Dr. Williams has been dedicated to involving many students in his research through the Williams Research Group, training successive generations of scientists who are making their own marks in bio-organic chemistry and biosynthesis.
 His students have gone on to careers as scientists at pharmaceutical companies and as educators.
 “I love watching students become scientists,” Dr. Williams has said.
 “By the time they are done here, they’re ready to take on the world, and that’s very satisfying.”

-Please join us with a gift to support the Dr. Robert Williams Endowed Chair in Chemistry, and continue the legacy of teaching, mentoring, and groundbreaking research conducted by Dr. Williams, his colleagues, and his undergraduate, graduate, and postdoctoral students.
+Please join us with a gift to support the Dr. Robert Williams Professorship in Organic Chemistry and continue the legacy of teaching, mentoring, and groundbreaking research conducted by Dr. Williams, his colleagues, and his undergraduate, graduate, and postdoctoral students.

-CSU featured a video congratulating Dr. Robert Williams and highlighting the establishment of this new Endowed Chair in Chemistry.
+CSU featured a video congratulating Dr. Robert Williams and highlighting the establishment of this new Professorship in Organic Chemistry.

 This endowed chair is named in honor of Albert Meyers, a University Distinguished Professor Emeritus who served at Colorado State for more than 30 years.
 It recognizes his outstanding contributions to the Department of Chemistry and ensures that his tradition of outstanding leadership continues at the university.
 This chair provides fund to enhance teaching, research and industry outreached.
 Income from the chair provides additional resources to enhance the program and fund research, conferences, distinguished visitors and graduate and undergraduate support.